 Qeparo is a shingle beach with a soft, sandy surprise as you enter the water, a great pleasure for our feet toughened by four days on the pebble-covered Albanian Riviera beaches!

 But, Qeparo Beach is not only great for your feet!
 What I liked the most was that we also went to the old town of Qeparo during our visit, now (sadly) a ghost village made up of narrow cobbled alleys and stone houses abandoned and in ruin.

 Local Tip: The village is on the top of a mountain.
 Just be warned that the road to get there was the most frightful on my Albanian road trip.
-That said, the view of Qeparo Bay from above and the charm of this abandoned village was totally worth it!
+That said, the view of Qeparo Bay from above and this abandoned village’s charm were worth it!

 To find the best beaches in Albania, you don’t necessarily need to travel along the Albanian coast.
 A solid alternative is visiting Lake Ohrid, located on the border between Albania and Macedonia and protected by UNESCO.
 It boasts stunning natural scenery as well as a few great beaches.

 The village has several small canals filled with natural spring water overlooked by small houses, the main street with many beautiful backyards full of potted plants, and small vegetable gardens.
 The village itself, with all its lovely painted benches and flower pots, is very colorful.